Project-OSmOSE/OSEkit/docs/_build/html/_sources/getting_started.rst.txt

 	We have made a :ref:`tutorial on Conda <Conda>` if you are starting with it

-3. Install the pip tool in your conda environment, use it to install the toolkit from the wheel file and delete this file
+3. Install the pip tool in your conda environment, go to the folder `folder_wheel` where the wheel file is located and use it to install the toolkit from the wheel file

 .. code-block:: bash

 	conda install pip
+        cd <folder_wheel>
 	pip install <toolkit_version.whl>
-        rm <toolkit_version.whl>

 .. note::
 	If it happens that the toolkit version has not changed, use instead